Conference Papers

 Abstract:

 This paper traces the design and construction process of a net-zero energy building (NZEB) in a university campus in India.
 Climate resilient, high performance building design warrants an integrated and iterative design process with front-loaded analysis to arrive at an optimized solution.
-The building discussed in this paper

 Keyword:

-Srijan Kumar Didwania, Rajan Rawal, Yash Shukla and N.K.
+Authors: Srijan Kumar Didwania, Rajan Rawal, Yash Shukla and N.K.
 Bansal

 Abstract: